 Your flooring options needn’t have a high cost, or require hours of intensive demolition.
 If a room is basically square, level and has a solid floor, installing floor tiles over the existing floor is a way to go.
 The quality of the existing floor and the material you want to replace makes a big difference.
 Not all floors are up to it.
+Some times is best to get a new vinyl tile installation if your floor is to damage.

 Critical Elements In All Flooring Options